Thursday, December 18, 2025

 “These blooms have been said along the east coast for the past few weeks and are standard for this time of the 12 months.
 The algal bloom exhibits bioluminescence, blue flickers of light emitted while disturbed through waves at the shore or inside the wake of a ship, hence the call Noctiluca, or Night Light.”

-In the assertion, the council stated the restrictions would continue to be in the region until situations enhance.
+In the assertion, the council stated the restrictions would continue in the region until the situation is enhanced.

 “As a result of heavy rainfall inside the Dublin place on 23 and 24 June, overflow discharges of wastewater came about at some of wastewater treatment facilities and pumping stations in the bay place of south Dublin, in both the DLR and DCC regions, and this is suspected of getting a destructive impact on water best on bathing waters within the DLR vicinity.